Questions to Answer Before Crowdfunding Your Startup or Project

 - Marketing: How well do you know your target audience?
 Do you know where they hang out, what gets them excited, and how to incentivize them to back your project?
 Crowdfunding can be one of the most effective fundraising mechanisms out there but most campaigns don't happen magically -- they require good old marketing.
 So, read how to market your crowdfunding campaign on a budget.

-- Crowdfunding tools: Do I have the right tools at my disposal so I can be successful in my crowdfunding campaign?
+- Crowdfunding Tools: Do I have the right tools at my disposal so I can be successful in my crowdfunding campaign?
 Can I keep track of my rewards, who gets what and when?
-Here's a list of powerful crowdfunding tools to make sure you can focus on what's important and let the systems handle everything else.

 Crowdfunding is a powerful fundraising tool that not only can finance your project but can also work to build an excited fan base supporting your project.
 Tread wisely and make sure you have the answers to these questions.